-How To Set Boundaries To Protect Your Mental Health
+How To Set Boundaries In Relationships To Protect Your Mental Health

 Since our childhood, we are taught that being nice to others is a virtue.
 It indeed is.
 But when does it become a burden on us?
 Being nice to other people should come naturally as part of humaneness but not at the cost of one’s own value system.

-The seed of the problem is planted long ago, during our childhood, and perpetuated ever since, across stages of our development.
-We are taught to associate acceptable behavior towards others by having an appreciable character.
+The seed of the problem was planted long ago, during our childhood, and perpetuated ever since, across stages of our development.
+We are taught to associate acceptable behavior with others by having an appreciable character.

 Being overly good to others might help fetch you a lot of admiration but when you prioritize others’ approval over your own needs and demands you have pretty much surrendered yourself to others.